vedic-partap/Discretization/README.md

 ## Time Series Data ##
 Temporal point data where each point has one or more attributes and the attributes change over time.
 Linear Method works pretty good for series data.

+Updation of code for OC SVM and corresponfding plots willbe done soon.
 For any doubts contact [Vedic Partap](http://cse.iitkgp.ac.in/~vedicp/).
 Feel free to mail at <vedicpartap1999@iitkgp.ac.in>.